 - Consumption by current members.
 Intoxication of current members is in essence “strategic disinhibition” designed to achieve the following:

-- Enhance the fun of making new members go through experiences that current members had to endure.
+- Enhance the fun of current members while making new members go through experiences that current members had to endure.

 - Reduce anxiety or guilt about subjecting new members to mental and physical distress.
 Alcohol enables members who feel conflicted about hazing to temporarily suspend their moral standards.

 - Consumption by new members.
-Providing alcohol to new members can serve a variety of functions, including:
+Providing alcohol to new members is erroneously believed to be beneficial.

-- As a “social lubricant,” alcohol is used to increase new members’ comfort with each other and facilitate self-disclosure that can enhance group bonding.
+- Alcohol is believed to act as a “social lubricant.”
+It is used with the goal of increasing new members’ comfort with each other and facilitating self-disclosure that can enhance group bonding.

-- Alcohol impairs the judgment of new members thus decreasing their resistance to engaging in risky behavior.
+- It can impair the judgment of new members thus decreasing their resistance to engaging in risky behavior.

-- When combined with their lack of knowledge about what they are being subjected to, being intoxicated further lowers new members’ power relative to those who are hazing them.
+- When combined with their lack of knowledge about what they are being subjected to, alcohol further lowers new members’ power relative to those who are hazing them.